Nevsy/Nevsy.github.io/README.md

 # PlayPunk
-In this repository you will beb able to find the soucecode for the playpunk.com website.
+In this repository you will be able to find the soucecode for the playpunk.com website.
 If you like it you can always give this repository a star :)

 ## Recommended IDE Setup
 If you want to visualize this code and maybe edit things for personal use, the recommended IDE setup is stated down below.